cometbft/cometbft/spec/abci/abci++_basic_concepts.md

   proposer to perform application-dependent work in a block before proposing it.
   This enables, for instance, batch optimizations to a block, which has been empirically demonstrated to be a key component for improved performance.
-Method `PrepareProposal` is called every time CometBFT is about to broadcast a Proposal message and CometBFT's _validValue_ is `nil`.
+Method `PrepareProposal` is called every time CometBFT is about to broadcast a Proposal message and _validValue_ is `nil`.
   CometBFT gathers outstanding transactions from the mempool, generates a block header, and uses them to create a block to propose.
 Then, it calls `RequestPrepareProposal` with the newly created proposal, called *raw proposal*.
 The Application